open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 * The unit tests will only be compiled if the `WITH_TESTS=ON` option is specified when running CMake.
 Please refer [Unit Test installation](###-install-configMgr-with-examples,-test-suits-and-debug-build-enabled.) installation.

-* Provisioning EIS should be done to start etcd server in dev/prod mode and to generate application specific certificates(only in prod mode).
+* Provisioning should be done to start etcd server in dev/prod mode and to generate application specific certificates(only in prod mode).

 Before executing any of the test files, please run below command from `build/tests/`
 ```sh